Women’s Health

 Black or gray: While uncommon, medication—particularly an antibiotic called Minocycline—can cause breast milk to appear black.
 Gray milk, again rare, could mean a breast infection or a clogged duct.

-When to call First Steps
+When to call a lactation consultant

 Seeing your breast milk change color is scary.
 But there’s typically no reason to stop feeding your baby your milk.
 “There are so many instances where moms are told they can’t give their breast milk,” Molly says.
 “But they can.”